Privacy notice disabled facility grant

-Arun District Council collects information about you in order to provide you with the following service: to help access adaptations through the Disabled Facilities Grant and remain independent in your own home.
+We collect information about you in order to provide you with the following service: to help access adaptations through the disabled facilities grant and remain independent in your own home.

 What information is being collected?

 - your personal details – name, address, contact number, email address, date of birth and national insurance number

 - financial information for you and your partner – any benefits received, income, employment details, savings, investments, pensions received and annuities, self employment or limited company accounts

 - property ownership details, details regarding landlord or letting agent including tenancy conditions

 We will use the information for:

 - your personal details are used to identify you.
 You do not have to provide your contact number or email address but it would help us contact you quickly and to share paperwork electronically in order to speed up your application